pbentkowski/MHC_Evolution/README.md

 This code was the base for fallowing publications:

  * Bentkowski P, Radwan J (2019) *Evolution of major histocompatibility complex gene copy number*.
-PLOS Computational Biology 15(5): e1007015. https://doi.org/10.1371/journal.pcbi.1007015
+PLoS Computational Biology 15(5): e1007015. https://doi.org/10.1371/journal.pcbi.1007015

 This branch **MhcEvo2000** has the ability to be run parallel on multi-core CPUs using openMP with *#pragma omp parallel* preprocessor calls.